andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 For instance, when moving the data fetching to the server, we can remove the `react-query` dependency from the client bundle.
 This reduces the bundle size by 12kb (minified and gzipped) \[[1](https://bundlephobia.com/package/@tanstack/react-query@4.29.3)\].

-Similarly, we can could move our GraphQL client or any other large library to the server and instead forward the data to the client using the full stack web framework's data fetching API.
+Similarly, we could move our GraphQL client or any other large library to the server and instead forward the data to the client using the full stack web framework's data fetching API.

 ### Moving JavaScript to the server